Using Sruja in Your Project

 | Onboarding | New devs read .sruja and exported docs instead of hunting for "the" diagram. |

-| AI-generated code | .cursorrules and Copilot instructions steer AI to valid DSL; sruja lint catches mistakes. |
+| AI-generated code | The skill and editor integrations steer AI to valid DSL; sruja lint catches mistakes. |

 | Compliance / governance | Policies and constraints in the DSL; lint enforces structure; export for auditors. |